Everyday3d

 I started Everyday3d in 2007 with a focus web development.
 Over the years, I wrote about technology, graphics programming, Virtual Reality and 360 photography.
 In 2016, I co-founded Kuula - a virtual tour software and I work on it ever since.

-Recently, I post about my travels and other topics that I am curious about.
-If you want to be notified about future posts, subscribe via Substack below.
+Recently, I post about climate, travel, art and other topics that I am curious about.